Background Knowledge and Reading Comprehension

 Background knowledge, reading comprehension, and a train ride.
 What do they have to do with each other?

-Tomorrow, my grandkids are taking a train ride to visit us.
-They think it’s going to be a fun way to get to see us.
-They have no idea what they will really be gaining by taking the train.
+Last summer, my grandkids took a train ride to visit us.
+They thought it would be a fun way to see us, but they had no idea what they would really gain by taking the train.

-The act of taking the train will give them so many experiences from boarding it, eating in the dining car, seeing the sites out the window, and pulling into additional train stations.
-When they arrive I’ll share with them how their Great Grandfather actually built train engines.
+The act of taking the train gave them so many experiences, from boarding it, eating in the dining car, seeing the sights out the window, and pulling into additional train stations.
+When they arrived, I shared with them how their Great Grandfather actually built train engines.

-All of these varied experiences will add to their factual knowledge base.
-And, this trip will ultimately improve their reading comprehension skills.
-Anytime they read about someone taking a train or even other types of transportation they will be able to relate to it much more because of the train ride they had.
+All of these varied experiences were added to their factual knowledge base.
+This trip ultimately improved their reading comprehension skills.
+Anytime they read about someone taking a train or even other types of transportation, they will be able to relate to it much more because of the train ride they had.

-Background knowledge refers to the understanding and awareness children have about the world.
-It’s built from experiences and helps children make sense of what they read.
+Background knowledge refers to your understanding and awareness of the world.
+It’s built from experiences, and you make sense of what you read.
 Background knowledge, also known as factual knowledge, can make the difference from not understanding what you have read to completely comprehending what you have read.

 You build background knowledge from life experience, research, hobbies, and more.
 Having a wide range of interests can help your reading comprehension by drawing comparisons and relationships to ideas, facts, and concepts you already know.